shuhaowu/projecto/README.md

 [docs]: http://projecto.readthedocs.org/en/latest/

-There's is a **outdated** staging site available at http://getprojecto.ml.
-Once we figure out deployment this should be automated with a webhook from here.
+There's is an **outdated** staging site available at http://getprojecto.ml.
+Once we figure out deployment this should be automated with a webhook from here